Attorneys can become certified elder law specialists. See Legal Services for a list of local certified specialists.

 Durable Power of Attorney

-Because power of attorney expires when the principal becomes mentally incapacitated, many states, including Tennessee, have durable power of attorney, which defines the circumstances under which it will take effect and outlines what the attorney-in-fact is authorized to do.
+Because power of attorney expires when the principal becomes mentally incapacitated, many states, including Tennessee, have durable power of attorney, which does not expire if one subsequently becomes disabled or incapacitated.
+Durable power of attorney defines the circumstances under which it will take effect and outlines what the attorney-in-fact is authorized to do.
 (Some banks have adopted a policy that financial powers of attorney will be accepted only if the document became effective at the time it was signed.)
 A “springing” power of attorney (“springs” into action if you become incapacitated) requires that documentation by one or more physicians of mental incapacity be provided in order to take effect.
 Most banks do not accept these.
 Some banks have also begun to require that clients sign a power of attorney specific to that bank.

 This legal device, which must be executed while the principal is still mentally competent, can prevent the need to file for a conservatorship in most cases.
 The attorney-in-fact must have agreed to serve.
 Once the principal becomes mentally incapacitated or incapable, the attorney-in-fact can be removed by petitioning the court for a conservatorship or by the attorney-in-fact agreeing to resign.
 The principal can revoke the durable power of attorney at any time, as long as he or she has the mental capacity to do so.
 The principal must inform the attorney-in-fact of the change; without that notice, the attorney-in-fact could legally continue to act for the principal.